peidacai/espresso-math.github.io/_posts/2016-10-19-General-Assembly-Project04.md

 #### a.
 Cleaning while scrapping

 Since data was obtained using web scraping technique (python's: "requests" and "beautifulsoup" since indeed.com does not use AJAX, in which case SELENIUM would be used instead), much of the cleaning process was conducted while scrapping, before writing data into a pandas dataframe.
-As much as was possible, the ".text" function was used to extra only relevant portions of the html code.
+As much as was possible, the ".text" function was used to extract only relevant portions of the html code.

 #### b.
 Cleaning within dataframe